pmgledhill102/ace-training-content/ace/content/week2/05-connectivity.md

+# VPC Connectivity Options

+---
+zoom: 0.8
+---

-# VPC Connectivity Options: VPC Network Peering - In-Depth
+# VPC Network Peering - In-Depth

 * **What is it?** Allows private RFC 1918 connectivity between two VPC networks using Google's internal backbone, regardless of whether they are in the same project or organization.
 * **How it Works:**